aasthahurkat/Searching/README.md

 State Space -
 A list of all the cities and the highway junctions.
 The state space has been treated as a graph with individual states representing the nodes of the graph.

 Successors -
 A set of the nodes that are connected to the current state with a segment given in 'road-segments.txt'

 Cost Function -
 The Euclidean distance between any two states.
-This has been calculated as the Haversine distance.(Formula taken from https://stackoverflow.com/questions/19412462/getting-distance-between-two-points-based-on-latitude-longitude)
+This has been calculated as the Haversine distance.

 Potential Issues -
 The code does not always provide the most optimal solution for longer routes.
 We have identified two possible reasons -